Harold Snoad

-Harold Edward Snoad (born 28 August 1935) is a British television producer, writer and director.
-He is best known for the television sitcom Keeping Up Appearances, starring Patricia Routledge and Clive Swift.
-He is also well known for having directed and produced Ever Decreasing Circles starring Richard Briers and Peter Egan, as well as Don't Wait Up starring Tony Britton and Nigel Havers.
+Harold Edward Snoad (28 August 1935 – 2 June 2024) was a British television producer, writer and director.
+He was best known for the television sitcom Keeping Up Appearances, starring Patricia Routledge and Clive Swift.
+He was also well known for having directed and produced Ever Decreasing Circles starring Richard Briers and Peter Egan, as well as Don't Wait Up starring Tony Britton and Nigel Havers.

-He has also had a successful writing career with his writing partner Michael Knowles, writing the radio spinoff of Dad's Army, It Sticks Out Half a Mile which evolved into the short-lived television series for ITV called High & Dry.
+Snoad also had a successful writing career with his writing partner Michael Knowles, writing the Dad's Army radio spinoff, It Sticks Out Half a Mile which evolved into the short-lived television series for ITV called High & Dry.